 - a.
 The Council aims to achieve the Welsh Housing Quality Standard by 2018 to ensure that dwellings are of good quality and suitable for the needs of existing and future residents. - b.
 The dwelling should have the necessary physical adaptations to suit the professionally assessed requirements of the tenants. - c.
-The Council considers the particular requirements of individuals and/or groups and where the existing dwelling falls short of their needs, look at possible remedies.
+The Council considers the particular requirements of individuals and/or groups.
+Where the existing dwelling falls short of their needs, the Council will look at possible remedies.